 Disadvantages of RAW Shooting, RAW & JPEG File Formats

+Read about pros and cons of RAW images, and what utilities are the best to recover deleted RAW files.
 There are of course some clear disadvantages of shooting RAW.
 RAW files cannot be printed or viewed as easily as JPEG’s.
 They must be processed with proper software for best results.
 Naturally, their main disadvantage is the time required to process RAW images.

 In our article called “Shooting RAW”, we took a closer look at the theoretical advantages of RAW formats over JPEG, and now let’s get to practice.

 While amateur enthusiasts and photo artists can take hours processing a single image, professionals such as wedding photographers may have no time nor desire to spend any more time processing thousands of files than is absolutely necessary.
 They will prefer setting everything in advance during the shooting rather than spending time later fixing the images.
 They’ll measure and pre-select white balance, carefully weigh exposure, enable highlight priority and shadow correction if required, and choose whatever camera preset required for a particular scene before shooting a picture.

 Naturally, they will obtain JPEG files that require no post processing and that are almost as good as RAW files.
 Given plenty of light, noise becomes a non-issue, while inferior resolution of JPEG images coming straight off the camera will not be noticed by any of their customers.

 Naturally, RAW files are much bigger than JPEG’s.
 The main reason is lossy compression technique used in JPEG files vs. lossless algorithms used to compress RAW’s.
 The other reason is higher bit depths per color channel available in RAW files.
 Storage considerations are valid, but the availability of Silicon Power, Sandisk, JetFlash, DataTraveler high-capacity memory cards alleviates the issue to a large degree.